thindil/steamsky/README.md

   for debug mode build or for release mode: `gprbuild -XMode=release`.
 If you have installed [Bob](https://www.laeran.pl/repositories/bob) you can type `bob debug` for build in debug mode or `bob release` to prepare release for the program.
-  If you want to only build release version of the game, use only `gprbuild -XMode=release` command.
+  If you want to only build release version of the game, for Linux use only `gprbuild -XMode=release` command.
+For Windows, you have to type `gprbuild -XMode=release -XOS=Windows`.

 ### Build unit tests